Ramandeepmehra/Lending_Club_Case_Study/README.md

 ## Acknowledgements

-- Developed as part of the Exloratory Data Analysis required for UpGrad - IIIT,Bangalore Programme.
+- Developed as part of the Exloratory Data Analysis required for UpGrad - IIIT ML C60,Bangalore Programme.

 ## Contact
-    Created by [@deepakbhadoria] - feel free to contact me!
+    Created by [@Ramandeepmehra] - feel free to contact me!

 <!-- Optional -->